 The phrases ‘self harm’ or ‘self injury’ are used to describe a wide range of behaviours.
 There are many misunderstandings related to these behaviours and the reasons why they occur.

 Self-harm is often understood to be a physical response to an emotional pain of some kind, and can be very addictive.
 Some of the things people do are quite well known, such as cutting, burning or pinching, but there are many ways to hurt yourself, including abusing drugs and alcohol or having an eating disorder.

-Those statements may have made you question your thoughts regarding self harm and suicidal behaviour.
 Many people have preconceived ideas about what self harm is, who commits suicide and why people do it.
 It as area steeped in myths, such as: